 - Newly hired reference librarians

 - Librarians who want to brush up on their interview skills.

-David Tyckoson has 30 years of experience in academic libraries.
-He is currently the Associate Dean at the Henry Madden Library, California State University, Fresno.
+David Tyckoson has almost 40 years of experience in academic libraries.
+He is currently a reference librarian at the Henry Madden Library, California State University, Fresno.
 Past positions include serving as Head of the Reference Department at SUNY-Albany, Reference Librarian at Iowa State University, and Science Librarian at Miami University (Ohio).
 Tyckoson has also taught in the Graduate Library schools at SUNY-Albany and the University of Illinois.

 In addition, Tyckoson is a Past-President of RUSA.
 He has written extensively on libraries and reference services, having published over 75 journal articles and book chapters.
 He has presented at over 60 conferences and was awarded the 2005 Isadore Gilbert Mudge Award for distinguished contribution to reference librarianship.